lipelopesoliveira/pyCOFBuilder/README.md

 T3_BENZ_NH2_OH-L2_BENZ_CHO_H_H-HCB_A-AA                       hexagonal   P    P6/m # 175    12 sym. op.
 ```

-A `.cif` file (the default save format is CIF, but it can be easily changed by setting other value on the `fmt` option) will be created in the `out` folder.
+A `.cif` file (the default save format is CIF, but it can be easily changed by setting another value on the `fmt` option) will be created in the `out` folder.
 The code will print out some information about the structure created.

 Currently, it is possible to select the following formats: